dpc10ster/RJafrocBook/docs/07-sources-variability-auc.md

 ## Introduction {#sourcesVariabilityIntro}
 In previous chapters the area AUC under the ROC plot was introduced as the preferred way of summarizing performance in the ROC task, as compared to a pair of sensitivity and specificity values.
-It can be estimated either non-parametrically, as in Chapter \@ref(empiricalAUC), or parametrically, as in Chapter \@ref(BinormalModel), and even better ways of estimating it are described in TBA Chapter 18 and Chapter 20.
+It can be estimated either non-parametrically, as in Chapter \@ref(empirical-auc), or parametrically, as in Chapter \@ref(BinormalModel), and even better ways of estimating it are described in TBA Chapter 18 and Chapter 20.

 Irrespective of how it is estimated AUC is a realization of a random variable, and as such, it is subject to sampling variability.
 Any measurement based on a finite number of samples from a parent population is subject to sampling variability.
 This is because no finite sample is unique: someone else conducting a similar study would, in general, obtain a different sample.
 [Case-sampling variability is estimated by the binormal model in the previous chapter.
 It is related to the sharpness of the peak of the likelihood function, §6.4.4.
 The sharper that the peak, the smaller the case sampling variability.
 This chapter focuses on general sources of variability affecting AUC, regardless of how it is estimated, and other (i.e., not binormal model based) ways of estimating it.]